We’ve all tossed out leftover vegetable scraps, thinking they’re done for, but did you know many common foods can regrow from scraps?

 Growing Carrots from Scraps

-Next, place the tops in a shallow dish with a little water.
+Next, place the tops in a shallow dish with some water.
 Make sure the cut part that was attached to the carrot is submerged.

 Put the dish in a spot with filtered light and moderate temperatures.
-After a few days or so, you should notice new green shoots sprouting from the tops and roots forming.
+After a few days, you should notice new green shoots sprouting from the tops and roots forming.

 Re-growing Beets

 Beets are easy to regrow from scraps.
-All you need is the root end with some of the greens still attached.
+All you need is the root end with some greens still attached.

 Re-growing Potatoes

-We start by cutting an Irish potato (white potato) into chunks that each have an “eye”—that’s the bud that the plant sprouts from.
-Let the chunks sit out for a day or two until the cut sides dry and callus over.
+We start by cutting an Irish potato (white potato) into chunks that each have an “eye”—that’s the bud from which the plant sprouts.
+We let the chunks sit out for a day until the cut sides dry.

 Next, we plant the chunks in garden soil, burying them about an inch deep with the eye facing up.
 We also keep the soil moderately moist.